kivy/python-for-android/README.md

 [![Backers on Open Collective](https://opencollective.com/kivy/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/kivy/sponsors/badge.svg)](#sponsors)

-python-for-android is a packager for Python apps on Android.
+python-for-android is a packaging tool for Python apps on Android.
 You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK along with your own code.